 17. Inert Gas: Definition, Types & Examples

-In this lesson, we will define the term inert gas.
-You will also have the opportunity to explore different types of inert gases and how they are used.
+In this lesson, we will define the term 'inert gas.'
+You will also have the opportunity to explore different types of inert gases and the ways in which they are used.

 Earning College Credit

 Did you know… We have over 95 college courses that prepare you to earn credit by exam that is accepted by over 2,000 colleges and universities.
 You can test out of the first two years of college and save thousands off your degree.
 Anyone can earn credit-by-exam regardless of age or education level.

 To learn more, visit our Earning Credit Page